 Get Itinerary >

 Start your day in North Bend with a warm beverage at Pioneer Coffee.
 Make sure to visit the bathroom and enjoy local Twin Peaks art!
-Walk a couple blocks over to the Northbend Visitors Center which doubles as the Mountain View Art Gallery.
+Enjoy a stroll through the historic downtown and peruse fun stores like Birches and Selah Gifts.

 Hop in the car and head north a few couple miles to Meadowbrook Farm.
 Continue on Boalch Ave. past the interpretive center and park at the next gravel pull off.
 Cross the street and follow the trail through the woods to a hidden meadow with views of Mount Si, and the beautiful art installation commemorating early Snoqualmie medicine woman Marie Louie.
 Sit at the watching place and contemplate the mountain, the seasons, and the long history of people and this land.
 The walk is a quarter mile round trip.

 Head north on 203 for your final stop, downtown Duvall.
-There are a number of unique stores such as Country Collectibles, the Duvall Flower shop, and Tuxedos.
+There are a number of unique stores such as Country Collections and the Duvall Flower shop.
 There is also a must-see sculpture by John Grade at the Duvall library.
-Finish off your day with dinner and drinks at Match Coffee and Wine where you can enjoy live music every Friday.